CodeWise-CS/codewise-curriculum/CONTRIBUTING.md

 # Contributing to the CodeWise Curriculum

 There are many ways you can help out CodeWise.
 Our curriculum is essential to create an engaging and effective learning experience for our users.
+You can also stay up-to-date on our [Discord server](https://discord.gg/XcUEkuecSb).

 ## ✏️ Editing Curriculums

 Our curriculums are a work-in-progress.
 Any new lesson ideas, reordering, or lesson removals you see fit are great to get started contributing!

-Start by:
+Before you can create an issue, you must discuss your idea in our [curriculum change discussion](https://github.com/CodeWise-CS/codewise-curriculum/discussions/categories/curriculum-changes).
+Once it is approved by a moderator, you may proceed with these steps:

 1. Finding your issue and search for the course's `curriculum.md` file.
 2. Creating an issue for the requested change using the correct "Curriculum Change" template.
 3. Filling out the issue describing the requested change.
+You must link the approved discussion so that we know your issue has been approved.
 4. Your issue will be reviewed.
 Once someone is assigned to it, they may create a PR for their change.

 ## ✏️ Editing Lessons